balthazarneveu/interactive_pipe/code_architecture.md

 - saving results to disk / loading results & parameters from disk
 - visualizing execution graphs (*requires graphviz*)
 - initialize a pipeline from a function.
 This is one of the powerful features of `interactive_pipe` which allows defining a pipeline & its routing mechanism from a single function (+all filters defined as functions only).

+[`Control`](/src/interactive_pipe/headless/control.py) and [`KeyboardControl`](/src/interactive_pipe/headless/keyboard.py) define how a parameter can vary (default_value, range, step, which key to press).
+In the graphical interface, these controls will later be interpreted & materialized as widgets (slider, buttons, checkboxes) or a keyboard interaction.

 A simple terminal should be enough to use it...
 This is the right class to use if you want to do batch processing for instance.